yunchengzhang1/CS4345_Discord_Bot/README.md

 After that, the bot should run.

+# Event Scheduler Functionalities

-Event Scheduler Allows you to Schedule organizational/personal events at the same time.
-Additionally, it provides functionalities to keep track of your game time through discord activities.
+Event Scheduler Allows you to schedule your activities and check your game time.

+It provides:

+* Scheduling personal/organizational events
+* Monitoring daily activities
+* Creating announcements, reminders, polls within channels